 Diversity, Equity & Inclusion

-Our over 400 students originate from 19 countries and 23 states, but the assortment of places from which our students come does not tell the full story of diversity at Govs.
+With over 400 students from all over the world, the assortment of places from which our students come does not tell the full story of diversity at Govs.

 We strive to create a diverse community that is reflective of the world that our students will go on to live in; one with differences of gender identity, sexual orientation, socio-economic status, political viewpoints, religion, and cultural background.
 As part of our Seven Essential Skills, Govs students learn to understand their roles in the large community and act within a moral and ethical framework, which includes finding and using their voices to share their beliefs and what is important to them.
 We work hard to create and sustain an inclusive community at all times and in all places— in the classroom, on the stage, on the field, in the dorm, and in the dining hall.

-Every Martin Luther King, Jr. Day, we take off from classes and gather as a community to hear from a guest speaker and reflect together on their message.
-In 2019, Wade Davis, a former NFL player and thought leader, public speaker, and consultant on gender, race, and sexual orientation equality, came to Govs to speak about Intersectionality.
-He encouraged students, faculty, and staff to let their world be intersectional and to expand their understanding of others by asking questions of and reading about people whose world is dissimilar from their own.
+Every Martin Luther King, Jr. Day, we step away from classes and gather as a community to hear from a guest speaker and reflect together on their message.
+In 2020, Reverend Sharon Risher, a reverend, author, and speaker, came to Govs to deliver a message of forgiveness and faith.

 In the past three years, ten faculty members have attended the Diversity Directions Independent School Seminar.
 The week-long seminar is designed to help schools develop a common language and strategic methods to examine and address the personal, interpersonal, and institutional factors that can advance or impede a school’s inclusion initiative.
 For students, we boast a global education program, including formal exchange partnerships with schools in Germany and China, and with the Navajo Preparatory School in Arizona.